 Also of interest is that Lebanon has more people living here who work in computers and math than 95% of the places in the US.

-The overall education level of Lebanon citizens is substantially higher than the typical US community, as 30.92% of adults in Lebanon have at least a bachelor's degree, and the average American community has 21.84%.
+The percentage of people in Lebanon who are college-educated is somewhat higher than the average US community of 21.84%: 28.17% of adults in Lebanon have at least a bachelor's degree.

 The people who call Lebanon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lebanon residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Lebanon include Irish, English, Italian, and Polish.
+Important ancestries of people in Lebanon include German, Irish, English, Italian, and European.

 The most common language spoken in Lebanon is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and German/Yiddish.